Robertas-Ba/Music/README.md

 # Instructions for use
 its pretty simple the visulizer is aautomatic all you have to do is to choose a song under the selcet music text and and to the left are sliders that change the pitch and pahser
 # How it works:
+click song use slider change pitch and phaser
 # List of classes/assets in the project

 | Class/asset | Source |